AspireOne/GemiTARS/docs/pi_client_implementation_notes.md

     -   If the server closes the connection (e.g., due to a timeout), the client should disconnect, stop streaming, and return to local hotword detection.

-## Possible structure for shared configs etc. with the server repo
+## Notes: Possible structure for future shared configs etc. with the server repo

 Configuration Strategy Analysis
 Shared Configuration Elements: